-1.14 Revenue recognition
+1.10 Revenue recognition

-Revenues include all revenues from the ordinary business activities of the company.
-Ordinary activities do not only refer to the core business but also to other recurring sales of goods or rendering of services.
+Revenues include all sales from the ordinary business activities of the company.
+Ordinary activities do not only refer to the core businesses but also to other recurring sales of goods or rendering of services.
 Revenues are recorded net of value added tax.
-The company's business includes various activities as disclosed in Note 15 'Revenue'.
+The company's business includes various activities as disclosed in Note 14 'Revenue'.